 The 450 seat Lowther Pavilion regularly hosts shows, plays, comedy, cinema and musicals throughout the year.
 Take some time to explore the mature Lowther Gardens – perfect for a relaxing stroll, coffee, ice cream, bowling, crazy golf or to just watch the world go by.

 In the summer, the Lytham Festival takes place on the Green and various venues throughout the town and has in recent years welcomed headliners such as Bryan Adams, Olly Murs, Status Quo, Tom Jones, Noel Gallagher and Madness.
-In 2019, the Lytham Festival will welcome Human League, Kylie Minogue, Sir Rod Stewart, Michael Ball, the Stereophonics and many more.
+In 2019, the Lytham Festival in its tenth year welcomed Human League, Kylie Minogue, Sir Rod Stewart, Michael Ball, the Stereophonics and many more.
 There’s also the very popular Lytham 1940s Wartime Weekend in August which attracts 40,000 visitors to the town.